Redmond startup powers all-electric first flight of a Cessna turboprop

 Yet progressing from these first experimental flights to a viable electric-powered passenger service depends first on developing smaller batteries.

-Garzanski is confident that technology is advancing toward batteries light enough and powerful enough for his needs.
+Ganzarski is confident technology is advancing toward batteries light enough and powerful enough for his needs.
 Indeed, he said the batteries on the Caravan were ordered some time ago, and already the latest state-of-the-art batteries are half the weight of those currently installed.

-While he waits for the battery revolution to catch up, he’ll conduct ongoing flight tests with both the e-Caravan and the e-Beaver to certify every element of the technology, including MagniX’s propulsion system, the battery and cooling system, the power control system, and all the necessary modifications that AeroTEC had to make to the plane’s flight systems.
+While he waits for the battery revolution to catch up, he’ll conduct ongoing flight tests with both the e-Caravan and the eBeaver to certify every element of the technology, including MagniX’s propulsion system, the battery and cooling system, the power control system, and all the necessary modifications AeroTEC had to make to the plane’s flight systems.

 AeroTEC handled the integration of the new propulsion system with the Cessna airframe and changes such as a battery charge indication on the instrument panel that is needed instead of the standard fuel gauge.